Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: Bilinear models based on approximating the Koopman generator

 \section{Bilinear models based on approximating the Koopman generator}

-Consider a dynamical system on a state space $\mathcal{X}$ whose time-$t$ flow map under constant actuation $u$ is given by $\Phi_u^t:\mathcal{X} \to \mathcal{X}$.
+Consider a dynamical system on a state space $\mathcal{X}$ whose time-$t$ flow map under actuation~$u$ is given by $\Phi_u^t:\mathcal{X} \to \mathcal{X}$.
+For the time being, we take the actuation~$u$ to be constant; we will allow time-varying inputs below, once we introduce the Koopman generator.
 If $f: \mathcal{X} \to \mathbb{C}$ is a complex-valued function on the state space, then we can define another function on the state space by the composition $f \circ \Phi_u^t$.
 Over any function space $\mathcal{F}$ that is closed under this composition operation, we can define the Koopman operator according to

 While the original state space $\mathcal{X}$ need not have any structure and the dynamics $\Phi_u^t$ may be very complicated, the Koopman operator is always a linear operator, albeit on a possibly infinite-dimensional space $\mathcal{F}$.
-By taking the perspective of functions on the state space, sometimes called ``observables'', the Koopman operator allows us to study the aggregate, global behavior of the system, rather than individual trajectories.
+By taking the perspective of functions on the state space, sometimes called ``observables,'' the Koopman operator allows us to study the aggregate, global behavior of the system, rather than individual trajectories.
 Of particular interest is the spectrum of the Koopman operator, which can be used as an indicator of periodic or mixing dynamics, in addition to any Koopman eigenfunctions which tell us a great deal about the state space geometry, including revealing attractors \cite{Mezic:2019, Mauroy2016global, Mauroy2013isostables}.
-Moreover, if the elements of $\vpsi = (\psi_1, \ldots, \psi_N)$, $\psi_j\in\mathcal{F}$ span a finite-dimensional Koopman-invariant subspace, then the evolution of these quantities is governed by a linear system; i.e., there is a matrix $\mat{U}^t_u \in \mathbb{C}^{N\times N}$ such that
+Moreover, if the elements of $\vpsi = (\psi_1, \ldots, \psi_N)$, $\psi_j\in\mathcal{F}$ span a subspace that is invariant under the Koopman operator, then the evolution of these quantities is governed by a linear system; i.e., there is a matrix $\mat{U}^t_u \in \mathbb{C}^{N\times N}$ such that

-Even when there are no non-trivial finite-dimensional invariant subspaces (as in the case of mixing dynamics), the eigenfunctions of finite-dimensional approximations of $U^t_u$ often provide useful temporally coherent observables for the system.
+Even when there are no non-trivial finite-dimensional invariant subspaces (as in the case of mixing dynamics), finite-dimensional approximations of $U^t_u$ can be used to rigorously approximate the spectrum, spectral measures, and functional calculus of Koopman operators \cite{Das2021reproducing, Govindarajan2019approximation, Colbrook2021rigorous, Colbrook2022mpEDMD}.
+In particular, eigenfunctions of finite-dimensional approximations often provide useful observables for marking short-time forecasts of the system.